Mekhlabhishek/Test1/book/chapter-2.md

 Then we are navigating to our website by calling `url('https://staging.aceinvoice.com')`.

-After navigating to the AceInvoice server will navigate us to the signin page
+After navigating to the AceInvoice, server will navigate us to the signin page.

 On the page, there are input elements for the user's email and password and link for `signup` .